URGENT CARE

 Toothaches

 Rinse your mouth with warm water and gently floss to remove food particles.
-If swelling occurs, place a cold compress on your cheek.
+For severe pain, contact a severe tooth pain dentist or toothache treatment near me.

 Close-up of a mouth with a chipped tooth, showing damaged enamel.